-Anna Baxter is the only National Regent from the State of Iowa, we honor her and her work with Catholic Daughters of the Americas.
+Meet Past State Regent of Iowa Anna Baxter.
+Anna Baxter was the first National Regent from the State of Iowa, we honor her and her work with Catholic Daughters of the Americas.
+Anna continued with the Catholic Daughters to become the National Regent from 1968 to her death in 1970.
 Anna was instrumental in the Institution of several Courts in Wisconsin and Iowa.

 Anna (Boyle) Baxter had seven younger siblings and grew up in Darlington, Wisconsin.
 She married Frank Baxter in 1913 after completing college at the University of Wisconsin, teaching English at a high school and being an assistant Principal.
 They moved to Iowa so that their three high school aged children would attend a Catholic High School in Dubuque.
 Anna was a Catholic Daughter in Wisconsin and worked to get the Wisconsin Catholic Daughter State Court going in 1923.
 She was Wisconsin’s first State Regent.
 While in Wisconsin she was nominated in 1925 as a national director and continued as director when she moved to Iowa.
 She later became a State Regent in Iowa.

 For 45 years Anna was active on the National level sharing her talents and treasures.
 Baxter developed the ‘Sevenfold Program of Involvement’ which we today call our “Circle of Love”.
 Anna must have been a real ‘go getter’ in all her endeavors.
 29 courts in Iowa alone were started by Anna Baxter and some in Wisconsin.

 Iowa Catholic Daughters of the Americas have an exciting legacy of leaders and look forward to the new leaders in the future.